What is ankylosing spondylitis?

 causes inflammation of the spine and large joints, resulting in stiffness and pain.

-vertebrae in the spine, fusing those bones.
+the spine, fusing those bones.
 Bones in the chest may also fuse.

 What causes ankylosing spondylitis?